Is Buying a Unit in Brisbane a Good Investment?

 You can’t wait to show your friends and family.

-Imagine the years and years of river fire and city lights to watch.
+Imagine the years and years of Riverfire and city lights to watch.

-Then you realise that a building is going to be built right… in front…of your view!!!
+Then you realise that a building is going to be built right in front of your view!
 This is common in the higher-density areas of Brisbane.
 It is definitely something that buyers need to be aware of when buying a unit in Brisbane.
 There are searches that can be completed to check what development is approved, or likely to be built on adjoining lots or in the line of a view.
 That’s where getting professional assistance helps.